 This guide explained the technique for performing a safe regular deadlift.
 However, the technique you use may differ when performing different types of deadlift.
-Explore these >5 different types of deadlift which could be added to your lifting routine, including the sumo deadlift, trap bar deadlift and Romanian deadlift.
+There are many types of deadlift that could be added to your lifting routine, including the sumo deadlift, trap bar deadlift and Romanian deadlift.

 Common deadlift errors

 It is important to iron out any errors to improve your deadlift technique.
 Common errors when performing the deadlift include:

 - Attempting to lift too heavy a weight.
 You should start off light and slowly increase the weight to avoid injury.